etijskens/wetppr/docs/vsc-infrastructure.md

     - Modern Fortran

-Now, after completing the steps below you are good to go to try this tutorial on [Using VSCode for Remote Development] (presentations/TNT-VSCode.pptx).
+Now, after completing the steps below you are good to go to try this tutorial on [Using VSCode for Remote Development](presentations/TNT-VSCode.pptx).

 ## Setting up a git account (required for micc2 projects)